Águila Blanca (heist): Eastern states

-The case was placed in charge of Lt.
+The case was placed in the charge of Lt.
 John Suchocki and Lt.
 Duffy, while McKeon and Girard were transported to a hospital.
-The Hartford department was alerted to raid Gerena's apartment, where Soto was interviewed and contacted his family.
-His brother, ex-wife and an ex-girlfriend was also interrogated to no avail.
+The Hartford police department was alerted to raid Gerena's apartment, where Gerena's girlfriend, Liza Soto, was interviewed and contacted his family.
+His brother, ex-wife, and an ex-girlfriend were also interrogated to no avail.
 All of these measures failed, and the police were unable to pinpoint Gerena's location.
 They lost track of his plausible locations by finding the car, which was later found parked outside a motel, and the knowledge of the locale that leased it.
 Jim Millan, an FBI agent that worked on bank robberies, was placed in charge of the search for Gerena.
 Despite receiving media attention at the behest of attorney John Bailey, the recovery of the vehicle failed to provide notable clues.
 The only piece of evidence found was the revolver and shotgun that Gerena had used during the heist.
 The possibility that he had boarded a plane in the adjacent Brainard Field was entertained, but soon dropped.
 Instead the search turned to an area of wilderness that was near the motel, where they speculated that he could have a second getaway vehicle or have received help.
 The area and nearby buildings failed to provide any evidence after several days of search.
 With the police's morale being affected by a number of false leads and media hype, they interviewed individuals who claimed to have relationships with Gerena, only to later admit that they lied.
 Attempts were made to recover the samples taken from McKeon at Hartford Hospital, but they had disappeared.
-The time lapsed between the time that Gerena injected them and the tests performed on Girard and their limited spectrum failed to turn any known drug.
+The time lapse between when Gerena injected them and the tests performed on McKeon and Girard, and their limited spectrum, failed to return any known drug.
 Meanwhile, Wells Fargo offered a $350,000 reward for his capture.